Skip to content

 Do not change EBU_USER_PREFIX when a LUMI module is loaded

 Changing the value of EBU_USER_PREFIX while one of the LUMI modules is loaded has side effects.
-When switching to a different version of the LUMI module or reloading the current module to enable the new installation directory, the module system will fail to first properly clean the old user installation directories from the module search path, even when using module --force purge.
+When switching to a different version of the LUMI module or reloading the current module to enable the new installation directory, the module system will fail to first properly clean the old user installation directories from the module search path, even when using module --force unload LUMI or module --force purge (but you should never use the latter command unless you know very well what you're doing as you unload some modules that offer essential tools on LUMI).
 This is a side effect of how Lmod works when unloading modules.
 There is no easy workaround for this.

 However, doing a module --force unload LUMI first and then changing the value of EBU_USER_PREFIX and then reloading a LUMI module will work.